SQL-Academy/en.sql-academy/course/module-3/multi-table-request-join/article.md

 In reality, however, it is very often necessary to make a selection from several tables, somehow combining them.
 In this article, you will learn the main ways to join tables.

-For example, if we want to get information about expenses on purchases, we can get it as follows:
+For example, if we want to find out about expenses on purchases, we can do so as follows:

 ```sql
 SELECT family_member, amount * unit_price AS price FROM Payments